auyer/rcpassos.me/posts/linux-kernel-build-environmenty/index.md

 ---
-title: DRAFT - A Solid Environment For Building And Developing The Linux Kernel
+title: A Solid Environment For Building And Developing The Linux Kernel
-date: 2024-03-20
+date: 2024-04-20
 ---

 # Preface